tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 ![Success Log](/files/2018-02-22-basic-logging-monitoring-in-microservices-1/success-log.png)

 Pretty nice, huh!
-This is especially useful when there are multiple requests processed at the same time.
+This is especially useful when there are multiple requests being processed at the same time.
 Compare these 2 logging solutions and you will see

 - Default `Logger`